prestodb/tsc/CLA.md

 ### When your company has finished signing the agreement

-1. Once the agreement is signed, any CLA manager can [log into the EasyCLA site](https://easycla.lfx.linuxfoundation.org/#/) (choose EasyCLA v1) and either:
+1. Once the agreement is signed, any CLA manager can [log into the EasyCLA site](http://organization.lfx.linuxfoundation.org/) and either:
   * Add your GitHub username individually to the list of authorized contributors, or
   * Authorize any GitHub user with an email matching the corporate domain, or
   * Authorize any user who is a member of your company's GitHub org.
-2. Once this is done, you'll probably need to click the *Details* link in the PR and click a button that acknowledges you want to be covered by the company.
+2. Once this is done, you'll need to click the *Details* link in the PR and click a button that acknowledges you want to be covered by the company.
 3. Wait a little while for the check to re-run.

 At this point, your PRs will no longer be blocked by EasyCLA on any Presto repo.